hershd23/hershd23/README.md

   <a href="https://www.linkedin.com/in/hersh-dhillon/"> <img src=https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white> </a>
   <a href="https://twitter.com/DhillonHersh"> <img src=https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white> </a>
 </p>
-I am currently pursuing my Masters in Computer Science from Georgia Institute of Technology.
+I am currently pursuing my **Masters in Computer Science from Georgia Institute of Technology**.
 I also work in the DB Lab at Georgia Tech where I work on EvaDB, a database system for AI applications where we can plug and play with ML models and build pipelines in declarative SQL syntax.

 I used to work at **Flipkart in their Cloud Team** and provided Infrastructure as a Service to the rest of the teams at Flipkart.